Electric Blue Martini

 -

-Lightly moisten the outer rim with a lemon wedge or a swipe of simple syrup for extra stick, then roll just the outside edge in sugar so it does not shed into the drink.
+Moisten the rim with a lemon wedge or a thin swipe of simple syrup so the sugar sticks cleanly.

 -